spacebeam/research/web/spacebeam.org/content/updates/howto-install.md

 You are ready to start coding some new awesome StarCraft:Brood War bot using Python 3, we hope this tutorial is helpful and provide a good start, have fun now creating your own bot on Linux!

-After this short success, let's learn how to [start gathering some resources](https://spacebeam.org/2020/07/10/gathering-minerals-to-someday-build-a-refinery-and-extract-vespene-gas/) and growing our new bot's economy.
+After this short success, let's learn how to [start gathering some resources](https://spacebeam.org/2020/07/10/gathering-minerals-to-someday-build-a-refinery-and-extract-vespene-gas/) growing a new Terran economy.